ednilsonamaral/resume/README.md

 My first contact with HTML and CSS was when I was 16 years old.
 But, my professional career started as IT Technical Support, with the same age.
 At the same time, I developed some web projects how freelancer, but never in agencies.
 At 2014 I returned to study web development and update my knowledges.
 Since then, I never stopped.

 Nowadays I work as Junior Front-End Developer at [EWTI](http://www.ewti.com.br/), home office.
 In addition to developing some projects as a freelancer, in front-end projects or web apps with MEAN Stack.
 Always looking for personal and professional growth.
+I also ministered the **Vue.js** course at the [Webschool.io](https://www.youtube.com/playlist?list=PL77JVjKTJT2hpxOjdD6VDc1JDXAKs08z5) along with [Igor Luiz](https://github.com/Halfeld).

 ## Skills